Last updated on January 21st, 2014 at 11:25 pm

 Yuck.

 Many speakers are losing out on business simply because they choose the wrong photographs.
-They choose canned overly-posed fake pictures with the same background, the same pose, and the same color suit as thirty-seven-thousand other speakers.
-The goal in this business is to set yourself apart – not blend in.
+They choose canned, overly-posed fake pictures with the same background, pose, and color suit as thirty-seven thousand other speakers.
+The goal in public speaking business is to set yourself apart—not blend in.
 See what everybody else is doing and do something different.

 Think Album Cover – Not Head-shot

-If I had one advice I would give to speakers when it comes to head-shots, and any other photos they use on the website or in publicity photos, it would be to think “album cover” not head-shot.
-Album covers sell the personality of the band.
+If I had one piece of advice I would give speakers regarding headshots and any other photos they use on the website or in publicity photos; it would be to think of an “album cover,”–not a headshot.
+Album covers sell the band’s personality.
 They tell you about the style of the music.
-They are cutting edge, fresh, and built upon the personality of the members.
+They are cutting-edge, fresh, and built upon the personality of the members.

 8 Ways Your Bad Head-shot Could Be Costing You

-1. Your head-shot was obviously taken on an iPhone in your living room by your spouse.
+1. Your spouse took your headshot on an iPhone in your living room.

-This is not good enough, and makes you look unprofessional.
+This is not good enough and makes you look unprofessional.
 Get a professional to take your picture.
-I actually recommend one who doesn’t do head-shots, if you truly want someone who doesn’t play the by rules.
+I recommend one who doesn’t do headshots if you truly want someone who doesn’t play by the rules.

-get on the internet and go look at a hundred speakers’ head-shots and you will quickly see what I mean.
+Get on the internet and look at a hundred speakers’ headshots, and you will quickly see what I mean.
 Church directory photos never show personality.
 Show us your personality.
-Even if you don’t go to church, you know what I mean.
+You know what I mean, even if you don’t attend church.

-I have nothing against speaking in a conference room at the Motel 6.
-But having this as my head-shot is going to work against me if I want bigger gigs.
-My clients are getting impressions about me even when they don’t realize it.
-So I want them to think of me for bigger gigs in bigger venues.
+I have nothing against speaking in a conference room at the Motel 6, but having this as my headshot will work against me if I want bigger gigs.
+My clients are getting impressions about me even when they don’t realize it, so I want them to think of me for bigger gigs in bigger venues.

 I’m not telling you that you can’t market yourself in small conference rooms.
-I just want you to be aware of what your picture is saying about you.
+I just want you to know what your picture is saying about you.

 4. We can’t see your face.

-The point of a head shot is to see your head.
+The point of a headshot is to see your head.
 We want as much face as possible in the picture.
 There are exceptions to this rule.
-I will use photos that show me in an impressive venue, and I don’t really care if you see my face at all.
-I want you to see the size audience I had.
-Sometimes I will use a cartoon logo because I want you to have an impression of fun and funny.
+I will use photos showing me in an impressive venue, and I don’t care if you see my face.
+I want you to see the size of the audience I had.
+Sometimes, I will use a cartoon logo because I want you to have an impression of fun and funny.

-I love head-shots of speakers in action – sky diving, riding the bull, rowing a boat.
+I love headshots of speakers in action – sky diving, riding the bull, rowing a boat.
 It shows us who you are.
 It shows personality.
 And personality sells.
-Maybe not as your head-shot, but definitely for other photos on your site, and definitely for promotional and publicity purposes.
-Audiences want to come see a fun speaker – not a speaker who looks good on camera.
+Maybe not as your headshot, but definitely for other photos on your site and promotional and publicity purposes.
+Audiences want to come to see a fun speaker, not a speaker who looks good on camera.

-5. Your kid or your dog or your husband is in the head-shot.
+5. Your kid, dog, or husband is in the headshot.

 6. You are wearing something you would never speak in.